Downtown Tulsa: Greenwood Historical District

 The Greenwood Historical District is just north of downtown and east of the Brady District.
 It was once one of the most affluent African-American communities in the United States and referred to as Black Wall Street.
-In 1921, thirty-five blocks of businesses and residences were burned in this district during the infamous Tulsa Race Riot, the bloodiest racial riot in the history of the United States.
+In 1921, thirty-five blocks of businesses and residences were burned in this district during the infamous Tulsa Race Massacre.
 The Oklahoma Legislature passed laws in 2001 aimed at revitalizing Greenwood, setting up a scholarship fund for college-bound descendants of riot victims and appropriating $2 million for a riot memorial.
 As of 2004, two blocks of the old neighborhood have been restored and are part of the Greenwood Historical District.
-It is now home to the Greenwood Cultural Center, the Tulsa Race Riot Memorial, and the Oklahoma Jazz Hall of Fame, as well as Oklahoma State University - Tulsa and Langston University-Tulsa.
+It is now home to the Greenwood Cultural Center, the Tulsa Race Riot Memorial, and the Oklahoma Jazz Hall of Fame, as well as Oklahoma State University-Tulsa and Langston University.

-Because of its rich history, the Greenwood Historical District provides visitors with one of the most unique cultural experiences in Tulsa.
 The John Hope Franklin Reconciliation Park details the relationship between African-Americans and the state of Oklahoma throughout history with an emphasis on the Tulsa Race Riot.
-The Mabel B Little Heritage House takes visitors back to the 1920s with its classic furnishings and information about the Riots.
+The Mabel B. Little Heritage House takes visitors back to the 1920s with its classic furnishings and information about the Riots.
 The Greenwood Cultural Center strives to educate on the unique history of the Greenwood District, with a focus on jazz and the blues as well.
 Alongside these important landmarks in the Greenwood District lies a growing retail district bordering OneOK Field on the east.
-With an ever-increasing number of food and dessert options in the region, Greenwood Historical District is a great stop to learn about Tulsa's history and refuel.